 Professional entry-level in the field of school psychology requires Professional Level Six (S-6) Certification which is acquired after successful completion of the prescribed Ed.S. program of study and a passing score on the GACE examination in school psychology.
 Practical instruction increases throughout the program and culminates in a one-year full-time internship as a school psychologist.

-A Career in School Psychology
+A Career in School Psychology in Georgia

 School psychologists work in educational settings to help children deal with emotional, academic, and social problems.
 School psychologists have a great deal of autonomy in their roles.
 Some common roles are counseling, crisis intervention, consultation, psycho-educational assessment, social skills training, advocacy, behavioral interventions, academic interventions and research.